Media in Baltimore

-Although Baltimore is only a 45-minute drive northeast of Washington, D.C., it is a major media market in its own right.
-Its main newspaper, The Baltimore Sun, was sold by its Baltimore owners in 1986 to the Times Mirror Company, which was bought by the Tribune Company in 2000.
+Baltimore is a major media market, even though the city is only a 45-minute drive northeast of Washington, D.C.

+The city's primary daily newspaper, The Baltimore Sun, and other Baltimore-area affiliated newspapers are property of David Smith, executive chairman of Sinclair Broadcast Group, who owns more than 200 television stations, including Fox 45.
 Baltimore is the 24th largest television market and 21st largest radio market in the country.